SomeWeekendReading/someweekendreading.github.io/_posts/2024-11-22-die-grundlagen-der-arithmetik-von-wyoming.md

 - The
   [National Popular Vote Interstate Compact](https://en.wikipedia.org/wiki/National_Popular_Vote_Interstate_Compact).

-  This is a counter-Rube-Goldberg-Machine in which a block of states say they will allocate their Electoral College votes to the winner of the _national_ popular vote, no matter what their individual state vote is.
+  This is a Rube Goldberg Machine to _counter_ the Electoral College's Rube Goldberg machine.
+Here, a block of states say they will allocate their Electoral College votes to the winner of the _national_ popular vote, no matter what their individual state vote is.
 It only goes into effect when enough states pass it to control 270 electoral votes, enough to decide the election.

   The current (2024-Nov-22) status, shown here from Wikipedia, has states holding 209 electoral votes having passed it.
 So&hellip; not quite enough yet.
 But it's pending in